Polizeiruf 110

-Polizeiruf 110 ("Police call 110") is a long-running German-language detective television series likened to Poirot.
-The name links to the emergency telephone number of the Volkspolizei.
+Polizeiruf 110 ("Police call 110") is a long-running German-language detective television series.
+The name refers to the emergency telephone number of the Volkspolizei.
 The first episode was broadcast 27 June 1971 in the German Democratic Republic (GDR), and after the dissolution of Deutscher Fernsehfunk the series was picked up by ARD.
-It was originally created as a counterpart to the West German series Tatort, and quickly became a public favorite.
+It was originally created as a counterpart to the West German series Tatort and quickly became a public favorite.

-In contrast with other television crime series in which killings are practically the primary focus, while Tatort handled homicide cases, the cases handled in the GDR TV's Polizeiruf were more often more frequent crimes such as domestic violence, extortion, fraud, theft and juvenile delinquency, as well as alcoholism, child abuse and rape.
-Contrary to Tatort, which concentrated on the primary characters and their private lives, police procedure was the center of attention of Polizeiruf, especially in the earlier episodes.
-The scriptwriters attached particular importance to the representation of the criminal and his state of mind, as well as the context of the crime.
-Many episodes aimed to teach and enlighten the audience about what does and what does not constitute appropriate behaviour and appropriate thought, rather than just to entertain.
-Polizeiruf was one of the few broadcasts by GDR media in which the real problems and difficulties of the supposedly more advanced socialist society could be displayed and discussed to some extent, albeit in a fictionalized and pedagogicalized environment.
+In contrast to Tatort, which primarily focuses on homicides, the cases handled in the GDR TV's Polizeiruf 110 were more often crimes such as domestic violence, extortion, fraud, theft and juvenile delinquency, as well as alcoholism, child abuse and rape.
+Polizeiruf 110 followed a stricter police procedural format than Tatort, paying particular attention to the criminal's state of mind and the social context of the crime.
+Many episodes sought to promote particular social values.

 In 1990 the episode "Unter Brüdern" was produced as a crossover with the West German Tatort crime series, in which Horst Schimanski coworked with Hauptmann Peter Fuchs and Oberleutnant Thomas Grawe in a case of homicide and smuggling committed by former members of the Stasi.

 After the end of the GDR, the series was taken over by the ARD as a franchise similar to the Tatort series.
 The local members of the ARD produce their own episodes, which are aired by the ARD.
 West German settings and characters came into the show.
 Parallel to the Tatort series, the ORF joined the Polizeiruf franchise with its own productions.
 Consequently, those episodes are renamed Polizeiruf 133 because of the different emergency telephone number in Austria, while the West German emergency call uses the same number as the East German.
 The ARD's Polizeiruf deals mostly with murders and homicides, while the focus has been more on entertainment rather than any teaching or enlightening.
 More emphasis was put on the characters and personal lives of the detectives, and there has been relatively little difference overall between the newer Polizeiruf episodes and the contemporary Tatort episodes.
 However, Polizeiruf continues to feature more (post-reunification) East German settings than in Tatort.